There’s nothing quite as frustrating as weeds.

 Our goal has been to show that while you can use bleach in your garden, you probably shouldn’t.

-In short: if you’re looking for effective ways to kill weeds in your garden, there’s plenty of steps you can take before needing to consider bleach warfare.
+In short: if you’re looking for effective ways to kill weeds in your garden, there are plenty of steps you can take before needing to consider bleach warfare.